Did you receive a letter from a German law firm stating that you have reproduced a photograph without authorization (Copyright Infringment Notice) ?

 PHOTOCLAIM is a Polish company that identifies unauthorized uses of photographs on the internet.

-The infringement alleged by PHOTOCLAIM usually consists in the use of a photograph without the authorization of its author, and therefore without financial counterpart for the photographer.
+The infringement alleged by PHOTOCLAIM usually consists in the use of a photograph on a website without the authorization of its author, and therefore without financial counterpart for the photographer.

 When PHOTOCLAIM considers that an infringement of copyright has occurred, a letter is sent to the infringer by a German lawyer (Fechner, Zielinski, Bickel).